Arun Govil: Career

-Barjatya was really impressed by Govil's performance in the film and he signed him a three-film-deal — Kanak Mishra's Sawan Ko Aane Do (1979), Vijay Kapoor’s Raadha Aur Seeta (1979) and Satyen Bose's Saanch Ko Aanch Nahin (1979).
-Sawan Ko Aane Do became a major success at box office catapulting Govil to stardom.
-Saanch Ko Aanch Nahin was another success at box office.
-He featured in Kanak Mishra's Jiyo To Aise Jiyo (1981).

-Ramanand Sagar cast Govil as Vikramaditya in his television series Vikram Aur Betaal and Rama in Ramayan.

-His role as Rama provided him great exposure and led him to be cast in other roles such as Harishchandra in the TV series Vishwamitra or Buddha in the TV series Buddha.
+His role as Rama provided him great exposure and led him to be cast in other roles such as Harishchandra in the TV series Vishwamitra and Buddha in the TV series Buddha.
 He lent his voice as Rama in Yugo Sako's Indo-Japanese animation film Ramayana: The Legend of Prince Rama (1992).
 He also played the role of Laxman in V. Madhusudhana Rao's Lav Kush (1997).
-In the year 2020, he appeared on The Kapil Sharma Show as a guest along with Dipika Chikhlia, Sunil Lahri and Prem Sagar to promote book on late Ramanand Sagar.
+In the year 2020, he appeared on The Kapil Sharma Show as a guest along with Dipika Chikhlia, Sunil Lahri and Prem Sagar to promote the book An Epic Life - Ramanand Sagar: From Barsaat to Ramayan, a biography of the late Ramanand Sagar.

 Personal life

 Govil is married to actress Shrilekha.
 They have two children together, Sonika and Amal.
 Their daughter in law's name is Divya.

-On 18 March 2021, he joined the Bhartiya Janata Party.

 Political career

+On 18 March 2021, Arun Govil joined the Bhartiya Janata Party.

-Arun Govil was nominated as the Bharatiya janta party candidate for Meerut Lok Sabha constituency from Uttar Pradesh on 25 March 2024, to contest the upcoming 2024 Lok Sabha polls.
+He was nominated as the Bharatiya Janata Party candidate for Meerut Lok Sabha constituency from Uttar Pradesh on 25 March 2024, to contest the upcoming 2024 Lok Sabha polls.
 On 4 June 2024, he was elected to the Lok Sabha, representing Meerut Lok Sabha constituency.